 10 Ways to Avoid Overspending on the Biggest Shopping Day of the Year

-Clearly, the holiday season generates a lot of revenue for retailers across the country.
+According to the Balance, 133.7 million Americans went shopping on Black Friday weekend in 2014 and spent a total of $50.9 billion.
 Stores count on bringing in at least 30% of their annual sales just between Thanksgiving and Christmas, making you the apple of thousands of marketer’s eyes.

 So how can you avoid getting dragged into the biggest shopping day of the year and find the best deals while not breaking the budget?